-The Atacama Large Millimeter/submillimeter Array (ALMA) is a giant radio telescope which was constructed in Chile in cooperation with the Republic of Chile, through global partnership of East Asia (including Japan), North America, and the member states of the European Organisation for Astronomical Research in the Southern Hemisphere (ESO).
+The Atacama Large Millimeter/submillimeter Array (ALMA) is a giant radio telescope which was constructed in Chile in cooperation with the Republic of Chile, through global partnership of East Asia (led by Japan), North America, and the member states of the European Organisation for Astronomical Research in the Southern Hemisphere (ESO).
 ALMA is an array of 66 antennas (composed of 12-m and 7-m antennas in diameter) designed to observe astronomical objects at millimeter/submillimeter wavelength, which is at the shortest wavelength range in the radio wave spectrum.

 The East Asian ALMA Support Center (EA-ASC) serves as the interface of the East Asian ALMA project in the international cooperation framework.
 The EA-ASC encompasses a wide range of activities including engineering, development, computing, scientific observation support, research promotion, and Education and Public Outreach.

 The NAOJ ALMA Project, an internal unit of NAOJ, is responsible for not only operating and managing the EA-ASC, but also coordinating activities in Chile, formulating future plans, making budget requests, etc. The NAOJ ALMA Project is located in the Mitaka campus (Mitaka, Tokyo) where the NAOJ headquarters resides.
 Currently, about 80 staff members are engaged in research activities and administrative support for the NAOJ ALMA Project mainly at the ALMA Building in Mitaka.